saaralonbarkat/site/cv.md

 ###Conferences presentations
+Saar Alon-Barkat. " The effects of symbols and information in government public communication on citizens' trust: Evidence from a survey experiment".
+Public Management Research Conference (PMRC), Singapore (June 2018).

 Saar Alon-Barkat.
 "The Effects of Substantive Information and Symbols on Citizens' Attitudes, and Their Moderation by Personal Relevance".
 21st Annual IRSPM Conference, Budapest (April 2017).

 Saar Alon-Barkat.
 "The Effects of Substantive Information and Symbols on Citizens' Attitudes, and Their Moderation by Personal Relevance".
 The 12th Annual Graduate Conference in Political Science, International Relations and Public Policy, Jerusalem (December 2016).